sgolebiewski-intel/edge-microvisor-toolkit-standalone-node/standalone-node/docs/design-proposals/image-specific-cloudinit.md

 # === Custom run commands ===
 # List commands or scripts to run at boot.
-# Note : Make sure syntax is correct for the commands,if any issues in commands error messages will be present
+# Note : Make sure syntax is correct for the commands, if any issues in commands error messages will be present
 #        under /var/log/cloud-init-output.log file on EMT image.
 # Example:
 #   runcmd: